jgscott/ECO395M/syllabus.md

 This assignment is purposely open-ended, allowing you considerable freedom to follow a path dictacted by your own intellectual curiosity.
 Strive to write something that a statistically literate person of wide- ranging interests (for example, a future employer) would find engaging and impressive.

-The project is due at 9:00 AM, US Central Time, on Monday, May 9, 2022.
+Projects are due at 5:00 PM, US Central Time, on Monday, April 24.
 Because of the quick turn-around required to grade final projects, I unfortunately cannot extend the grace policy to encompass the project.
 But remember, you have all semester to get this sorted.

 ### Groups are allowed